JohnDHamm/team-timer/README.md

 * KnexJS
 * Angular Material
 * Sass
+* GreenSock (JS animation library)

 More details and screen captures found here:  http://johndhammcodes.com/timer

 ###### _Features recently added:_
 1. Athletes are listed in timer module by average pace (per workout discipline) to help the coach predict next athlete to complete lap.
-2. Ability for coach to select athletes across different groups for a workout, as well as remove athletes from a workout during setup if they are not partaking in the training.
+2. Ability for a coach to select athletes across different groups for a workout, as well as remove athletes from a workout during setup if they are not partaking in the training.
+3. Ability for a coach to delete saved workouts that are no longer needed.
+4. Timer buttons are now animated to drop down to the bottom of the list each time they are pressed at the end of a lap.
+This will help coaches when dealing with a large number of athletes participating in the workout as they will not have to search/scroll through timer buttons to find the next athlete completing a lap.

 ###### _Features to be implemented soon:_
-1. Ability for coach to delete saved workouts that are no longer needed.
+1. Analysis tools (data/charts) for athletes' workouts